Military history of Thailand: Siamese in the Khmer Empire

-The Tai peoples mass migrated from China (Guangxi) to Mainland Southeast Asia and Northern Thailand between the 8th-10th century.
+The Tai peoples mass migrated from South China to Mainland Southeast Asia and Northern Thailand between the 8th-10th century.
 They gradually gained influence in the western regions of the Khmer Empire.
 Mercenaries from central and northern Thailand served in the army of the Khmer King Suryavarman II.
 He reigned from 1113 until his death in 1150.
 These mercenaries are evident in a bas-relief sculpture of Angkor Wat.
 They are called the 'Syam Kuk' (ស្យាំកុក៍) in Old Khmer.
 They are depicted marching eastward to battle the Chams of the Champa Kingdom (central and southern Vietnam) in the 12th century.
 They came from Lavo (Lopburi in central Thailand) and Syam (north-central Thailand).
 These were provinces (territory spheres) of the Khmer Empire.

-Sukhothai Period (1238–1350)
+Sukhothai period (1238–1350)

 Khmer Empire declines

-The Siamese military state emerged from the disintegration of the Khmer Empire in the 14th century.
+The Siamese military state emerged from the disintegration of the Khmer Empire and the rise of Sukhothai in the 13th century.
 The Khmer had a powerful military state centred on what is today Cambodia.
 The Khmer dominated much of Mainland Southeast Asia through the use of irregular military led by captains owing personal loyalty to the Khmer warrior kings, and leading conscripted peasants levied during the dry seasons.
 Primarily based around its infantry, the Khmer army was typically reinforced by war elephants and later adopted ballista artillery from China.

 By the end of the period, indigenous revolts amongst Khmer territories in Siam and Vietnam, and external attack from the independent kingdom of Champa, sapped Khmer strength.
 After the sack of the Khmer capital Angkor Wat by Champa forces in 1178–79, Khmer's ability to control its wider territories diminished rapidly.
-The first Siamese kingdom to gain independence, Sukhothai, soon joined to the newly independent Ayutthaya kingdom in 1350.
+Sukhothai became an independent polity in 1238 CE.
+It was joined by the Ayutthaya Kingdom in 1350.
+The Khmer Empire was unable to repel the repeated attacks by these Siamese Kingdoms.
+The Khmer had a series of military setbacks which eventually caused their empire to collapse.
+This was followed by the Post-Angkor period in 1431.

+Founding of Sukhothai

+Bang Klang Hao was a local leader who collaborated with Pha Mueang against Khmer authority in 1238.
+They successfully ousted the Khmer governor from the city-state.
+Bang Klang Hao was crowned as King Si Inthrathit and founded the Sukhothai Kingdom in 1238.
+It grew by integrating nearby Tai city-states which acknowledged the suzerainty of Sukhothai and sent tributes.
+Control of the Chao Phraya Basin was solidified and it became the Siamese heartland.
+This kingdom was ruled by the Phra Ruang Dynasty until the death of Maha Thammaracha IV and annexation by Ayutthaya in 1438.